yoontaepark/personal/README.md

-Includes resume, papers and project
+# Includes resume, papers and project
+# For project details, please refer to project folder